The Best Restaurants in Busan

 *** Disclaimer - This post containts affiliate links, and while booking through my links adds no extra cost to you, I do receive a percentage which helps fund my travels!
 I’ll love you forever, so it’s a win-win situation:) ***

-Not to mention, the way that restaurants close and new ones open in their place (only to close a year later) is actually insane?
+Not to mention, the way that a restaurant will close and new ones open in their place (only to also close a year later) is actually insane?
 So while I will try to keep this list up to date, if the Naver or Kakaomaps link ever stops working for any of the restaurants, chances are they’ve closed:(

 And obviously, I’m one singular girl who has lived in Busan for just one year.
-There’s only so many restaurants and different parts of the city I can have!
+There’s only so many restaurants I can actually try!
 I’ve had way more subpar meals than truly stellar ones, so while this list is not as comprehensive as I’d like it to be, it’s the best I could do.
 As always, if you have any suggestions, please leave them in the comments!
 I’d love to add a few more to the list before I leave in the next two months.

 Best Restaurants in Busan